Resin-Networks/arthur-api/TMS_API_SPEC_DRAFT.md

 | TMS → Arthur | API key | Arthur | `X-Api-Key` |
 | Arthur → TMS (webhooks) | Webhook secret | TMS | `X-Webhook-Secret` |

-#### Key exchange
+### Key exchange

-During onboarding:
-- Arthur issues an API key to the TMS (for requests to Arthur's API)
+During onboarding, Arthur issues an API key to the TMS for requests to Arthur's API.
+The webhook secret is supplied by the TMS per-request via the `webhook_secret` field on the create-verification body — there is no onboarding-time exchange.
-- The TMS issues a webhook secret to Arthur (for webhook deliveries)

-#### Authenticating requests to Arthur
+### Authenticating requests to Arthur

 Include your API key in the `X-Api-Key` header on every request: